Art by Victor Ehikhamenor

 Sara could map out Marie's next moves.
 She would call the agency with an inventive complaint: that Sara didn't have the manual dexterity for the job.
 The agency would swiftly send another worker, dropping Sara lower on their list.
 She couldn't express to Marie how much she needed the money.

 Marie's sighs spattered Sara like muddy water at bus stops.
 Then she ripped computer paper from her printer, lurched around her desk, and made her metal drawers skid.
-Next she called her husband to say that she might be needing medication for a migraine.
+Next she called her husband to say she might be needing medication for a migraine.
 Could he pick up their infant?
 The phone clattered to its cradle.

 De-eying potatoes, shucking corn, hemming.
 Sara pulled peaceably at her post with the conviction that, with a soaking of Epsom salts every night, she could remove staples for seven more days.
 Over a weekend, she could count on a check for her rent and transportation to her summer engagement.

-In her mind, she kept clipping a piece of information with each claim: she hadn't chosen the long term boyfriend that she didn't marry.
+In her mind, she kept clipping a piece of information with each claim: she hadn't chosen the long term boyfriend whom she didn't marry.
 He had persevered in a mating game in which the man chose.
 She had seldom gotten to do the choosing.

 During an early lunch, Sara roved the halls without finding where Rufus was stationed.
 She meandered into an empty women's bathroom and prepared her last recourse.
 Rufus's voice.
 She had been throwing his voice, tenor tones in an auctioneer's cadence, for the last three nights.
 In the bathroom while the insurance employees were at their desks, she tried running his words while emphasizing certain phrases.
 With a migraine coming on, Marie's hearing might be about that of a person wearing a helmet.
 She needed some reassurance.